Stock Video Footage: Pros, Cons, and Options for YouTube Creators

 - Monthly plans price range: $49.99 to $199.99 with an annual commitment, $69.99 to $249.99 with no commitment

 - Annual plans price range: N/A

 - Biggest advantage: Discounted additional assets after plan max and rollover credits

 - Biggest drawback: No discount for a prepaid annual plan

 Being an Adobe Creative Cloud customer, Adobe Stock would seem like a no-brainer option.
 However, there are some drawbacks to the platform.
 For one, instead of offering plans with unlimited footage downloads, each is capped at a certain number of clips per month.
-To that point, the cheapest non-annual commitment plan ($29.99) includes three downloads per month while the cheapest plan with an annual commitment) comes in at $199.99 and gets you up to 25 videos a month.
+To that point, the cheapest non-annual commitment plan that includes video ($69.99) only offers three downloads per month, while the top plan (even with an annual commitment) comes in at $199.99 and gets you up to 25 videos a month.
 That said, you do get discounts on additional downloads over your allotment, with the price per unit dropping as your plan tier increases.
 On the other end, if you have leftover credits, you can roll them over up to the cap your plan allows.

 From what I’ve seen, I do like what Adobe Stock has to offer in terms of footage.
-At the same time, the price difference and limitations between this and Storyblocks had me leaning toward the latter.
+At the same time, the price difference and limitations between this and the aforementioned options have me leaning hard toward those picks.
 That said, if you’re just looking to get started with stock footage and want something quality, these monthly, no commitment plans might be a smart jumping-off point.